eksctl-io/eksctl/userdocs/src/usage/managing-nodegroups.md

 The behavior of the `eksctl create nodegroup` command is modified by these flags in the following way:

-- if no `--include` or `--exclude` are specified everything is included
+- if no `--include` or `--exclude` is specified everything is included
-- if only `--include` is specified only nodegroups that mach those globs will be included
+- if only `--include` is specified, only nodegroups that match those globs will be included
-- if only `--exclude` is specified all nodegroups that do not match those globes are included
+- if only `--exclude` is specified, all nodegroups that do not match those globs are included
 - if both are specified then `--exclude` rules take precedence over `--include` (i.e. nodegroups that match rules in both groups will be excluded)